J-Siu/johnsiu.com/content/blog/linux-router.md

 ---

-### Conslusion
+### Conclusion

 It took much longer than I thought to put all this together.

-I had to switch packages a few times due to various reasons, but mostly to avoid creating custome scripts.
-The most notible one is dnsmasq replacing both systemd-resolverd/powerDNS-recursor and radvd. dnsmasq is able to handle both functions with much cleaner way and more flexibility.
+I had to switch packages a few times due to various reasons, but mostly to avoid creating custom scripts.
+The most notable one is dnsmasq replacing both systemd-resolved/powerDNS-recursor and radvd. dnsmasq is able to handle both functions with much cleaner way and more flexibility.

-I believe currently, if not using a full router/firewall distro like OpenWrt, pfSense or ClearOS, then dnsmasq with wide-dhcpv6-client is the best combination for DIY Linux router solution.
+I believe currently, if not using a full router/firewall distro like OpenWRT, pfSense or ClearOS, then dnsmasq with wide-dhcpv6-client is the best combination for DIY Linux router solution.
 Their ability of auto IPv6 prefix handling, which allow configurations without hardcoding IPv6 prefix, is especially important for location that can't secure their own IPV6 prefix.

 ---